Observable criterion for collective entanglement in Boson-lattice system

-{ \bf Introduction.}--- Cold atoms trapped in optical lattice provide a remarkably versatile platform to study various phenomena occurring in solid state physics allowing controllable experiments with high precision~\cite{gross2021quantum}.
-Unlike rigid crystals, parameters like atom-atom interactions, lattice potential and lattice size~\cite{inouye1998observation,theis2004tuning,schafer2020tools} can be continuously tuned to enable a comprehensive study of many-body physics~\cite{esslinger2016quantum,ritsch2013cold}.
-For instance they exhibit transitions among different phases including Mott insulator, superfluid and charge density wave~(CDW), which is a subject of foundational importance~\cite{bloch2002quantum,esslinger2016quantum,kovrizhin2005density,shimizu2018dynamics}.
-Phase transitions can be witnessed by investigating, e.g., energy gaps~\cite{bloch2002quantum,QPTBook2001} or long-range order parameters~\cite{esslinger2016quantum}.
-Another crucial approach is to look into entanglement of ensembles, e.g. there occurs an abrupt change in the quantum entanglement of cold atom ensembles remarkably across the phase transitions~\cite{tasgin2017many,lambert2004entanglement,gunay2019entanglement}.
-Interest in the entanglement features is not merely because of the intriguing physics these collectively-entangled systems represent.
-Such controllable systems can provide a promising tool for on-demand generation of entanglement~\cite{gunay2023demand,enomoto2021programmable,ullah2023electrically} useful broadly in quantum information processing~\cite{optical_lattice_QC}.
-Entanglement induced across phase transitions can be much stronger than the usual one produced e.g. via squeezing--type interactions \footnote{ For instance, in a superradiant or superfluid phase, the quasiparticle excitations exhibit number-squeezed correlation while in a spin-squeezed ensemble they show quadrature squeezed correlation~\cite{tasgin2017many}.
+{ \bf Introduction}--- Cold atoms trapped in optical lattice provide a versatile platform for quantum simulation to study complex physical phenomena in quantum many-body systems with remarkable experimental controllability \footnote{C. Gross and W. S. Bakr, Quantum gas microscopy for single atom and spin detection, Nature Phys. {\bf 17}, 1316 (2021).}.
+Unlike rigid crystals, an optical lattice allows a continuous tuning of parameters like interatomic interactions, lattice depth and size~\cite{inouye1998observation,theis2004tuning,schafer2020tools} enabling a comprehensive study of many-body physics~\cite{esslinger2016quantum,ritsch2013cold}.
+For instance they exhibit phase transitions among quantum phases such as Mott insulator (MI), superfluid (SF) and charge density wave~(CDW), which is a subject of foundational importance~\cite{bloch2002quantum,esslinger2016quantum,kovrizhin2005density,shimizu2018dynamics}.
+Phase transitions can be witnessed by investigating, e.g., energy gaps~\cite{bloch2002quantum,QPTBook2001}, short-range or long-range order parameters~\cite{esslinger2016quantum}.
+Another way to look into quantum phases is to examine the entanglement of ensembles, e.g. the behavior of entanglement across phase transitions~\cite{tasgin2017many,lambert2004entanglement,gunay2019entanglement}.
+Interest in entanglement features is not confined to the intriguing physics these collectively-entangled systems represent.
+Such controllable systems can provide a promising tool for on-demand generation of entanglement~\cite{gunay2023demand,enomoto2021programmable,ullah2023electrically}, which can be useful broadly in quantum information processing~\cite{optical_lattice_QC}.
+Entanglement induced across phase transitions can be stronger than those obtained e.g. via squeezing--type interactions \footnote{ For instance, in a superradiant or superfluid phase, the quasiparticle excitations exhibit number-squeezed correlation while in a spin-squeezed ensemble they show quadrature squeezed correlation~\cite{tasgin2017many}.
 Photon number states are known to possess nonclassicality stronger than the quadrature squeezed states. }.